Granola with Milk & Berries | No-Cook Backpacking Recipe

 NUTRITION

-• Total sugar (per serving): 39 g, including no added sugar.
+• Total sugar (per serving): 28 g, including 11 g added sugar from the granola.

-• To reduce calories by 100, replace whole milk powder with non-fat milk powder.
+• For a heart-healthy recipe and to reduce calories by 90, replace whole milk powder with non-fat milk powder.

 • We recommend reading food labels and choosing full-fat granola without dried fruit to maximize the calories per weight ratio.